OpenEx-Platform/docs/docs/deployment/authentication.md

 ## Introduction

-Welcome to the authentication documentation for OpenEx.
+Welcome to the authentication documentation for OpenBAS.
 This documentation provides details on setting up and utilizing the authentication system, which supports multiple authentication methods to cater to different user needs and security requirements.

 ## Supported Authentication Methods